ballerina-platform/ballerina-lang/stdlib/runtime-api/src/main/ballerina/src/runtime/Module.md

 ### Invocation Context

 The Invocation Context is a data holder that is created per request and preserved for a single request-response flow.
-It comprises of a unique ID, a `runtime:Principal` instance that includes user details, an `runtime:AuthenticationContext` instance that has the authentication related details if available, and a attribute map to hold context information
+It comprises of a unique ID, a `runtime:Principal` instance that includes user details, an `runtime:AuthenticationContext` instance that has the authentication related details if available, and an attribute map to hold context information.

-The following code snippet shows how to access the `runtime:InvocationContext` and set data.
+The following code snippet shows how to access the `runtime:InvocationContext` and the set of data.
 ```ballerina
 runtime:InvocationContext invocationContext = runtime:getInvocationContext();